telerik/xaml-docs/controls/radgridview/commands/overview.md

 ## Using RadGridViewCommands in CellTemplate

 You can use the CellTemplate of the RadGridView columns to include a button in the data cells.
-The button can execute the one of the RadDiagramCommands.
+The button can execute one of the RadGridViewCommands.
 The following example shows how to add a delete button in one of the RadGridView columns.

-#### __[XAML] Example 3: Using RadDiagramCommands.Delete command in column CellTemplate__
+#### __[XAML] Example 3: Using RadGridViewCommands.Delete command in column CellTemplate__
 {{region GridView-Commands-Overview_2}}
 	<telerik:GridViewColumn>
 	    <telerik:GridViewColumn.CellTemplate>